ProbablyFaiz/MarkTeX/report/marktex-report.md

 There are many supported metacommands.
 The metacommands used in metablocks are either conditionals or loops, which must be one of the following:

-- If TValue, IfVar String
+- *If TValue, IfVar String*
-- For String TValue, While TValue
+- *For String TValue, While TValue*

 All other metacommands are simple metacommands, these other metacommands are:

-- Insert TValue, InsertVar String, InsertExpr Expr
+- *Insert TValue, InsertVar String, InsertExpr Expr*
-- SetVar String TValue
+- *SetVar String TValue*
-- DocSetting String TValue, DocSettings TData
+- *DocSetting String TValue, DocSettings TData*
-- LoadHsFile String, Import String, ImportQ String String
+- *LoadHsFile String, Import String, ImportQ String String*
-- Include String, IncludeWith String TData
+- *Include String, IncludeWith String TData*
-- ReadJson String, ReadJsonQ String String
+- *ReadJson String, ReadJsonQ String String*

-The 'TValue' and 'TData' arguments to the Metacommand constructors can be given any data that can be converted to a 'TValue' or 'TData'.
+The `TValue' and `TData' arguments to the Metacommand constructors can be given any data that can be converted to a `TValue' or `TData'.
 There are exposed functions *ifTrue*, *ifFalse*, *insert*, *docSetting*, *docSettings*, *set*, *for* and *while* that make this possible.
-They take any value which can be converted to a 'TValue' or 'TData' and construct a valid Metacommand from the given input.
+They take any value which can be converted to a `TValue' or `TData' and construct a valid Metacommand from the given input.

 ## \TeX/PDF Backend